 - Never carry a Social Security card.

-- If you think your number may have been compromised, call each of the three major credit reporting organizations immediately to place a fraud alert on your name and Social Security number.
+- If you think your social security number may have been compromised, call each of the three major credit reporting organizations immediately to create a free fraud alert.

 Doing so only increases the chances that the card and number can fall into the wrong hands.

-The alert means that any company that checks your credit knows your information was possibly stolen and must call you first at the number you provide before authorizing ANY credit.
-Hopefully, you will stop the thieves in their tracks.
+The alert means that any company checking your credit knows your information was stolen and must call you first at the number you provide before authorizing ANY credit.

 The key, of course, is to avoid becoming a victim of crime.
 Never leave your items out in plain sight, especially in a car; it only takes a moment for a thief to "smash-and-grab" anything in your vehicle, be it a wallet, cell phone, or portable navigation system.
 Never carry more money than you need for a particular trip, and never let your belongings out of your sight.